 Help Save Tigers

 The World Wildlife Fund (WWF) reported in 2016 that the number of wild tigers increased for the first time in a century, from 3200 in 2010 to 3890.
-Since the start of 2016 approximately 196 tiger deaths have been recorded in India.
-That accounts for 5% of the world’s wild tiger population.
+Since the start of 2016, over 235 tiger deaths have been recorded in India.
+That accounts for 6% of the world’s wild tiger population.
 If the current trend continues the population increase will be in vain.